DZD-eV-Diabetes-Research/redcap-docker/REDCAP_UPGRADE.md

 This automates the update process and is fully compatible with this container.

 > [!WARNING]
 > Update Feb 2026: The REDCap consortium does not endorse the **Easy Upgrade** anymore.
-See https://github.com/DZD-eV-Diabetes-Research/redcap-docker/issues/4 for a possible solution
+See https://github.com/DZD-eV-Diabetes-Research/redcap-docker/issues/4 for a possible future solution
 > The following manual is still working but be aware of the risks!